 But why settle for small when you can book virtually any room for free?

-Over the past couple of years, we’ve managed to use our free night certificate at Hilton properties easily worth $500-$1,000 per night.
+Over the past several years, we’ve managed to use our free night certificate at Hilton properties easily worth $500-$1,000 per night.
 That includes stays at the Boca Beach Club by Waldorf Astoria in Boca Raton, FL and the Boulders Resort & Spa in Scottsdale, AZ.

 Simply put, by maximizing the value of the Hilton free night certificate, we are able to have some fantastic experiences that we would not be able to afford otherwise.